 Since then, scientists have accumulated a huge amount of data on a large number of nuclides.
 Today there are some 2830 variations on the combination of protons and neutrons that have been observed.
-Although this number seems large, specially compared to the 6 000 to 7 000 that are predicted to exist, one should be aware that the numbers of protons and neutrons constituting a nuclide are not really independant.
+Although this number seems large, specially compared to the 6 000 to 7000 that are predicted to exist, one should be aware that the numbers of protons and neutrons constituting a nuclide are not really independant.
 Their special correlation form a relatively narrow band around a line called the bottom of the valley of stability.
 In Fig. 1 this is illustrated for the known masses (colored ones) across the chart of nuclides.
-In other words, nuclear data put almost no constraint in isospin on nuclear models.
-From there follows the tendency of nuclear physicists to study exotic nuclides.
+In other words, there is almost no constraint in isospin.
+From there follows the tendency of nuclear physicists to study nuclides at some distance from that line, which are called exotic nuclides.